Opportunity presents itself

 There are currently over 10,000 households on the waiting list for affordable housing in Ottawa.

-With construction finally under way, we’re excited about being able to foresee the opening of our new affordable housing project in the summer of 2013, and helping to ensure that needy individuals and families have access to decent, affordable shelter.
+With construction finally under way, we’re excited about being able to foresee the opening of our new affordable housing project, and helping to ensure that needy individuals and families have access to decent, affordable shelter.
 Tenants of Place Perrault will also have the opportunity to participate in Wigwamen’s ongoing programs, such as the annual Scholarship Awards, and the Book of the Month Club for children 13 years and under.

 And when this project is complete, Wigwamen looks forward to continuing to work in Ottawa to help address the critical need for non-profit housing!